| | | |

 *The shorter 4 day/5 night trips follow the same route as the longer trips, but they just end two days earlier.

 **The elevation gain and mileage listed are for the Standard Route only.
-Most days offer Alternative Routes that add elevation gain and mileage.
+Most days offer singletrack-heavy Alternative Routes that add elevation gain and mileage.

-San Juan Huts Telluride to Moab Map
+Telluride to Moab route map

 Map of the Telluride to Moab hut to hut mountain bike ride